dylanwilbur/dylanwilbur.github.io/_posts/2025-05-03-setting-up-new-mac-updated.md

 ### Why MacOS?
 Not much to say here- I've tried linux and windows separately, and I'll always prefer Mac for a few reasons:
 - **Unix shell**: Incredibly nice to have a shell environment in unix.
 Most thing I need to do will involve the shell in some way, and in my opinion having a unix shell allows me to do much of the same things I would do on a linux.
-That compatibility helps any time you need to hop on linux for any reason
+That compatibility helps any time you need to hop on linux for any reason.
 - **Sensible defaults**: Most things just work.
 While something like ubuntu might offer more customization, for me personally, I find that the abundance of customization options just adds too much decision fatigue.
 I'll take the reduction of overhead over greater customization, at least for now.

 ## Vim
 I have been using vim motions to edit text since 2016, and have used neovim as my main editor on and off since then.
 I've been asked on a few occasions to 'sell' people on vim.
-My typicall response is just to blindly trust me, start using it, and you will see for yourself how indespensible it will become after that initial learning curve.
+My typical response is just to blindly trust me, start using it, and you will see for yourself how indispensable it will become after that initial learning curve.
 First off, I can't overstate enough how impactful vim for everything I write.
 If I could only keep one thing on this list, it would be vim without any question.
 I would go as far as to say that any person writing code for a living needs to pick this up, you will take it with you the rest of your life.
 Here's a few quick reasons.

 **Editing speed**:
 Not having to take your fingers off the keyboard for doing most things ends up saving a ton of time.
 Most of the time, writing text or code isn't just about how fast you can type, it's about changing things, duplicating things, navigation, and much more.
 This is where vim motions in particular let you reach a flow state where you can minimize the time from thought -> action to about as low as it can go.